It4innovations/hyperqueue/docs/deployment/worker.md

 ## Time limit
-HyperQueue workers are designed to be volatile, i.e. it is expected that they will be stopped from time to time, because they are often started inside PBS/Slurm jobs that have a limited duration.
+HyperQueue workers are designed to be volatile, i.e. it is expected that they will be stopped from time to time, because they are often started inside PBS/Slurm allocations that have a limited duration.

-It is very useful for the workers to know how much remaining time ("lifetime") do they have until they will be stopped.
+It is very useful for the workers to know how much remaining time ("lifetime") they have until they will be stopped.
 This duration is called the `Worker time limit`.

-When a worker is started manually inside a PBS or Slurm job, it will automatically calculate the time limit from the job's metadata.
-If you want to set time limit for workers started outside of PBS/Slurm jobs or if you want to override the detected settings, you can use the `--time-limit=<DURATION>` option[^1] when starting the worker.
+When a worker is started manually inside a PBS or Slurm allocation, it will automatically calculate the time limit from the metadata of the allocation.
+If you want to set time limit for workers started outside of PBS/Slurm allocations or if you want to override the detected settings, you can use the `--time-limit=<DURATION>` option[^1] when starting the worker.

 [^1]: You can use various [shortcuts](../cli/shortcuts.md#duration) for the duration value.